 – Contains the core functionalities of Dynamics CRM including leads, sales and contracts.

-– This module can be used in companies with field agents.
+– This module can be used in companies with field agents or for some businesses that have employees that work remotely.

-– Project Service module allows estimation and scheduling of projects in Dynamics 365.
+– Project Service module allows estimation and scheduling of projects in Dynamics 365 streamlining workflow and increasing productivity.

-– The marketing module is used by marketing departments for various marketing activities.
+– The marketing module is used by marketing departments for various marketing activities including email campaigns and social media campaigns.

 Dynamics 365 for Financials